Want something for nothing? Go online, because Freecycle’s got company.

 - Use rewards credit cards .
 If you’re going to charge something, why not get a little payback?
 Points from several cards paid for almost all of my holiday gifting this year.
 For the best rewards, use our credit card search.

 - Stop buying books .
-Millions of public domain classics are available for free at sites like ManyBooks.net, Open Library, Google Play (formerly Google Books) and Project Gutenberg.
+Millions of public domain classics are available for free at such sites as ManyBooks.net, Open Library, Google Play (formerly Google Books) and Project Gutenberg.
 Check a site called Gizmo’s Freeware for a list of 913 sites for free e-books and 224 for free audio books.
-Or go to the Kindle or Barnes & Noble bookstores and type “0.00” in the search bar; that day’s list of free books will pop up.
+Or go to the Kindle or Barnes & Noble bookstores web sites and type “0.00” in the search bar; that day’s list of free books will pop up.

 - Get creative with eBay .
 If an item you like went unsold after being listed for less than $1, email the seller to see if he’s willing to part with the item in return for postage.
 This article on eHow.com notes that folks sometimes just want to get rid of a bunch of clutter.
 Or try this: If the person has similar interests, let him know what you’ve got and propose a trade.

 - Write a letter.
-Drop an email to your favorite company and you may get a free product, or at least some high-value coupons.
+Drop an email to your favorite company, and you may get a free product, or at least some high-value coupons.
 Instead of saying “I don’t know how I lived before I found Stacy’s Pork Rinds,” give a concrete example of how a product improved your life, e.g., “ZapStains removed all the blueberry stains from my son’s shirt after a pie-eating contest.”
-If what you get in return is a “Thanks – we love hearing from our customers,” well, all it cost you was a few minutes to compose the email.
-Nothing ventured, nothing gained.
+Sometimes all you get is a “Thanks – we love hearing from our customers,” but nothing ventured, nothing gained.

 - Put it out in the universe .
 Another blogger I know is crazy about coin collecting.
 When I found an old buffalo head nickel whose date had been worn clean off, I figured it wasn’t worth more than 5 cents to me.
-So I mailed it to the blogger, who was delighted with the coin (and a few extra karma points won’t hurt me a bit).
+So I mailed it to the blogger, who was delighted with the coin (and I racked up a bit of karma).
 If there’s something you want, let it be known.

 Do you have other tried-and-true ways to find free stuff?
 Share in the comments below or on our Facebook page.